Services

 Traffic Dropped After a Redesign or Replatform

-Use this page if traffic dropped after a redesign, rebuild, or platform change and the team needs a technical explanation of what changed, not a generic SEO audit.
+Traffic drops after a redesign, rebuild, or platform change usually need a technical explanation of what changed, not a generic SEO audit detached from the launch.

 • Traffic, rankings, or indexed coverage dropped shortly after a redesign or replatform launched.